Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Our Sources and How We Keep This Updated

-Every eligibility criterion, every cost figure, every program date on this page was verified against official CMS documentation.
+Every eligibility criterion, every cost figure, every program date on this page is verified against official CMS documentation.
 We don't rely on secondary reporting for core facts.

 What we verified ourselves:

-- That SNP, EGWP, and LI NET beneficiaries ARE eligible (contrary to at least one major competing article)
+- That SNP, EGWP, and LI NET beneficiaries are eligible

-- That Part D plans do NOT need to opt in for the Bridge (contrary to at least two competing articles)
+- That Part D plans do not need to opt in

 - The $50 copay structure and its exclusion from Part D TrOOP and deductible calculations